 - allow domestic production, to bring down costs and increase availability; and

 - allow self provision – grow/make your own herbal remedy.

-The Government Bill will allow domestic production (but not self-provision), will create a legal defence for terminally ill patients to use cannabis (but not to legally obtain it), and will remove Cannabidiol (CBD) from the Misuse of Drugs Act.
+The Government Bill allows domestic production (but not self-provision), has created a legal defence for terminally ill patients to use cannabis (but not to legally obtain it), and has removed Cannabidiol (CBD) from the Misuse of Drugs Act.

 Referendum: The Greens have also secured a cannabis referendum to “legalise personal use”, be held at or before the next election.
 The wording and the process are yet to be decided.
-We must push for it to be binding, like all previous Government referendums.
+NORML is pushing for it to be binding, like all previous Government referendums.
 The referendum should also be about a specific proposal – eg the NZ Drug Foundation’s Model Drug Law – or it could take years to work out and implement after any referendum is ‘won’.

 The NORML Board has formed a Campaign Team to coordinate a broad, non-partisan campaign for both these projects.

 Cannabis should be a health issue, not a crime (now Government policy)